+Handout 6: Pedigree

 Is there a genetic contribution to Marcus Brown’s illness?

 Draw a simple family pedigree depicting Marcus Brown’s family based on the information presented in the case study.
 Use squares to represent males and circles to represent females.